Ballsky26/Ballsky26/README.md

-- 👋 Hi, I’m @Ballsky26
+- 👋 Hi, I’m Syaiful Iqbal and Im just Newbie :D
-- 👀 I’m interested in ...
+- 🌱 I’m currently learning .html, .css, .js, and .php
-- 🌱 I’m currently learning ...
+- 💞️ I’m looking to collaborate on .codeIgniter and .Laravel
-- 💞️ I’m looking to collaborate on ...
+- 😄 Pronouns: He/Him
-- 📫 How to reach me ...
+- ⚡ Excited to create open-source projects

 <!---
 Ballsky26/Ballsky26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.